SeaCommons live drift overview

 Ionosphere and Ballistic Layer

 High-Altitude Detection LogicSeaCommons is not limited to maritime drift.
-In the current `drift` repository there is an ionospheric anomaly layer that tracks planetary Kp and TEC perturbations, using Madrigal-style vertical TEC baselines to detect anomalous disturbances.
+In the current `seacommons` repository there is an ionospheric anomaly layer that tracks planetary Kp and TEC perturbations, using Madrigal-style vertical TEC baselines to detect anomalous disturbances.
 When a TEC spike exceeds threshold while geomagnetic conditions remain relatively quiet, the detector can classify the event as `ballistic_candidate` rather than a generic atmospheric anomaly.

 That signal is then useful inside correlation, not on its own.
 The correlation engine upgrades threats to `ballistic_confirmed` when ionospheric evidence aligns with infrasound or seismic channels at sufficient confidence.
 In parallel, the drift stack also includes a `BallisticTerminal` solver for terminal-phase trajectory estimation, impact point projection and fragment radius output.
 So the ballistic aspect in SeaCommons is already present as both sensing logic and terminal modelling logic, even if the current page has so far foregrounded the maritime side more heavily.